JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

 ColorSchemes.leonardo.colors
 ```

-By default, the colorschemes aren’t imported.
+By default, the colorscheme names aren’t imported.
 To avoid using the prefixes, you can import the ones that you want:

 ```julia
 julia> import ColorSchemes.leonardo